Matt Patricia: Detroit Lions

 On February 5, 2018, Patricia was named the head coach of the Detroit Lions.
+That May, Lions team president Rod Wood reaffirmed Patricia's hiring decision.

-He lost his first two games of the 2018 season, the first against the New York Jets, 48–17, on Monday Night Football on September 10, and the following week against the San Francisco 49ers, 30–27, on September 16.
+Patricia lost his first two games of the 2018 season, the first against the New York Jets, 48–17, on Monday Night Football on September 10, and the following week against the San Francisco 49ers, 30–27, on September 16.
 His first win as a head coach came on September 23, 2018, a 26–10 victory against his previous team, the New England Patriots, with Patricia beating his old mentor, Bill Belichick, in the process.
-It was also the Lions' first win over the Patriots since 2000, which was Belichick's first year coaching the Patriots.
+It was also the Lions' first victory over the Patriots since 2000, which was Belichick's first year coaching the Patriots.